crisjimenez120/Linkr-Client/README.md

 ## Usage

 ### NOTE: PostgreSQL must be installed.
 To configure the database, username, and password, adjust the config.json file (located within the "config" folder) to a Postgres database of your choosing.
+### ANOTHER NOTE: The client occupies port 3000 and the server occupies port 3001.
+These ports should be available for use when using Linkr

 1) Clone the following repositories: crisjimenez120/Linkr-Client ([Frontend](https://github.com/crisjimenez120/Linkr-Client))